 The morality play was a special type of religious play.
 Divided into chapters the same way as cycle plays, its theme constantly revolved around man’s endless struggle to be good and avoid evil.

-Stage actors in the Medieval times often wore masks, which came in all shapes and sizes.
+Stage actors in Medieval times often wore masks, which came in all shapes and sizes.
 Most theatre masks had bizarre designs.
 Some were grotesque enough to scare the audience.
-According to historians, horrific-looking masks were meant to prevent any misbehaviour.
+According to historians, horrific-looking masks were meant to prevent any misbehavior.